JakeSteam/blog-history/_posts/2023-10-25-the-scary-maze-game-screamer-decompiled.md

 Jeremy Winterrowd, a programmer from Texas.

-He's a pretty elusive guy, with the in-game linked Twitter inactive since 2012[^twitter].
-Whilst I did find more up-to-date social media (only inactive for 3 years!) and personal information, I won't link them in case they are private.
+He's a pretty elusive guy, with his site now offline and the in-game linked Twitter inactive since 2012[^twitter].
+Whilst I did find more up-to-date social media (only inactive for 3 years!) and personal information, I won't link them in case they are intended to be private.

 [^twitter]: [https://twitter.com/winterrowd](https://twitter.com/winterrowd)